 Amber Hickey and T.J.
 Demos of The Center for Creative Ecologies invited responses to the following questionnaire from participants reporting back from the artistic activism surrounding COP21, the recent UN-convened Climate Conference taking place in Paris in December 2015.
 We hope this will be a useful resource in collectively reflecting on the actions and outcomes of COP21 interventions, so that we can consider their achievements, lessons, and how best to move forward.

-Ongoing in Spring 2016: Climate Justice Now!
+Spring 2016: Climate Justice Now!
 Art, Activism, Environment Today

 UC Santa Cruz